ShahedSabab/Web-Dashboard/README.md

 # WebDashboard
+The purpose of this project is to gain insight of the agricultural market data of different commodities e.g., Wheat, Corn, Barley, Oats etc. The data includes different attributes such as consumption, production, import, export, stocks, yield of the commodities.
+The data reports attributes on 125 countries and over 20 years timeline.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
-For developing the visualizations PSD Grain Data_small.xlsx has been used.
-For keeping the project simple, only "Wheat" from coutry "Canada" have been used for the calculations of the timeseries, barplot and crosstab.
+• This project is generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7. <br>
+• For developing the visualizations PSD Grain Data_small.xlsx has been used. <br>
+• For keeping the project simple, only "Wheat" from coutry "Canada" have been used for the calculations of the timeseries, barplot and crosstab. <br>
+• The calculations have been made using Tableau.
+To see more details, please check Canadian_Wheat.twb file. <br>

 # Desktop UI
 <img src="Web_UI.gif" width="100%">